r0ss26/aws-certified-developer-notes/README.md

 ### EC2 Instance Store

 - physically attached to the ec2
-- lost of ec2 instance is shutdown
+- lost i ec2 instance is shutdown
 - not a durable long term data store
 - good for buffer/cache/scratch data/temporary content
 - risk of data loss if hardware fails